Possability has been providing services to Tasmanians with disability for more than 25 years.

 In 2015, we converted from an incorporated association to a company limited by guarantee and following comprehensive research and consultation with clients, families, employees and other stakeholders, the Board determined to change our name from Optia to Possability.
 This new name encapsulates our focus on individuals’ strengths and abilities, and the desire to inspire people to realise their potential.

 In 2016, we merged with OAK Tasmania to become Tasmania’s largest disability services provider.
-The merger will further enhance opportunities for clients and employees, a position us strongly for the dynamic environment of the NDIS.
+The merger will further enhance opportunities for clients and employees, and position us strongly for the dynamic environment of the NDIS.